Year 3 2024 - 2025

 Science

-In Science, we will be learning about ‘Animals Including Humans’ and ‘Plants’.
-Through these topics, the children will develop their scientific enquiry skills, making observations, predictions and conclusions.
+In Science, we will be learning about ‘Plants’ and ‘Light’.
+Through these topics, the children will develop their scientific enquiry skills, making observations, predictions, and conclusions.

 In our ‘Plants’ topic, the children will identify and describe the functions of different parts of flowering plants and explore the requirements of plants for life and growth.
 The children will also investigate the way in which water is transported within plants and explore the part that flowers play in the life cycle of flowering plants.